-The primary purpose of the , as implemented by DoD Instruction 5000.02 “Operation of the Defense Acquisition System”.
-As stated in Table 8 , Enclosure 5, of that instruction, the Acquisition IA Strategy provides documentation that “Ensure that the program has an information assurance strategy that is consistent with DoD policies, standards and architectures, to include relevant standards.”
+The Acquisition Information Assurance (IA) Strategy provides documentation that ensures that the program has an information assurance strategy that is consistent with DoD policies, standards, and architectures, to include relevant standards.
 The Program Manager (PM) develops the Acquisition IA Strategy to help the program office organize and coordinate its approach to identifying and satisfying IA requirements consistent with DoD policies, standards, and architectures.

 The Acquisition IA Strategy serves a purpose separate from the documentation generated from the Risk Management Framework (RMF) or other Certification and Accreditation (C&A) processes.
 Developed earlier in the acquisition life cycle and written at a higher level, the Acquisition IA Strategy documents the program’s overall IA requirements and approach, including the determination of the appropriate certification and accreditation process.
 The Acquisition IA Strategy must be available for review at all Acquisition Milestone Decisions, including early milestones when C&A documentation would not yet be available.